Masseter Botox

 Botox, also known as botulinum toxin, is a medication used to temporarily relax muscles.
 In the case of bruxism, it is injected into the masseter muscles, which are the primary muscles responsible for clenching your jaw.
 By relaxing these muscles, Botox can offer several benefits:

-● Lessen muscular tension: This can provide significant relief from headaches and jaw pain associated with bruxism.
+● Lessen Muscular Tension: This can provide significant relief from headaches and jaw pain associated with bruxism.

 Botox offers several potential benefits over traditional treatments: